Ahmed1891994/STC_TV_Cucumber_Repo/README.md

-# 📝Selenium JAVA Test Automation Framework
+# 📝Cucumber JAVA Test Automation Framework
 - This project is an open-source Test automation Framework that allows you to perform multiple actions to test a web application's functionality, behaviour, which provides easy to use syntax, and easy to setup environment according to the needed requirements for testing
-- This project is based on Selenium WebDriver, TestNG Runner, and Maven
+- This project is based on Cucumber , Selenium WebDriver, TestNG Runner, and Maven

 ## 📝Features
+- Support BDD
 - Support Running Testing on Following Browsers: Chrome, Firefox, & Edge
 - Support Cross-Browsing Mode
 - Support Running on Selenium Grid